mjordan/islandora_solution_pack_xml/README.md

 The admin settings for this solution pack, available at `admin/islandora/solution_pack_config/xml`, let site administrators determine:

-2. the location of a default thumbnail image for use if no object-specific thumbnail exists (this default thumbnail can also be applied in batch ingests)
+1. the location of a default thumbnail image for use if no object-specific thumbnail exists (this default thumbnail can also be applied in batch ingests)
-4. the default Islandora viewer for objects managed by this solution pack.
+2. the Islandora viewer for objects managed by this solution pack
+3. the ID of the datastream that needs to be present to render metadata and description at the bottom of the object display.

 Standard Drupal permissions are available for allowing users to upload object-specific thumbnails and object-specific XSLT sytlesheets.